 Citizens Advice Bureaux have extraordinary origins as an emergency war service.
 When the prospect of war loomed, the National Council of Services (the forerunner of today’s National Council of Voluntary Organisations) established a group to look at how the needs of a civilian population in war time were best met.
 The group agreed that ‘Citizens Advice Bureaux should be established throughout the country, particularly in the large cities and industrial areas where social disorganisation may be acute.’
 Preparations were made and on 4 September 1939, just one day after war was declared, 200 bureaux opened their doors for the first time.

-A year later in 1940, Bournemouth Citizens Advice Bureau was established and today has over 100 volunteers who work between the two main sites, performing different roles.
+A year later in 1940, Citizens Advice Bournemouth was established and today has over 100 volunteers who work between the two main sites, performing different roles.

 Our Aims and Principles